 There are a number of things to take into consideration when it comes to estate planning for same-sex couples.
 If children from a previous relationship are brought into your family, you will need to address how your estate is to be divided among them and your spouse.
 Even if children are not involved, legal recognition of your marriage means that your estate will be subject to the succession laws of Colorado, which may not align with your wishes.

 We can help update any existing estate plan you may have to better reflect your wishes and your current situation.
-If you do not have an estate plan in place, we can work closely with you to craft a unique plan that will give you the peace of mind that comes with knowing your loved ones future will be mapped out.
+If you do not have an estate plan in place, we can work closely with you to craft a unique plan that will give you the peace of mind that comes with knowing the future of your loved ones will be mapped out.

 Contact Colorado Attorneys For Your Estate Planning Needs

 Whether or not you and your partner plan on entering into a legally recognized marriage, it is important to think about what you want for the future of your family.
-Contact us online or call 888-806-7304 to schedule an initial consultation to discuss your wishes.
+Contact our Denver business planning attorneys online or call (303) 420-2863 to schedule an initial consultation to discuss your wishes.
 From our Arvada law offices, we serve people throughout the greater Denver area.